-The main ingredient in every Coca-Cola drink is water.
-And we don't just use it in our beverages - it's also vital to our production process, where it's used for rinsing, heating, cooling and washing.
+Water is our main ingredient.
+It’s also vital to our production process where it’s used for rinsing, heating, cooling and washing.

-We take water conservation seriously.
-Not just for the future of our drinks, but for the future of our planet, too.
-We believe there's enough water to meet everyone's needs, but only if everyone improves on how we use what we have.
+We take water conservation seriously, not just for the future of our drinks but for the future of our planet.
+We believe there’s enough water to meet everyone’s needs but only if we all improve on using what we have.
 We know we have an important role to play.

-Our goal is to return to communities and nature an amount of water equivalent to what we use in our beverages and their production by 2020.
-Ultimately, we are working to establish a truly water-sustainable business on a global scale.
+Our goal is to return to communities and nature an amount of water equivalent to what we use – we want to be doing this by 2020.
+We are working to establish a truly water-sustainable business.

-- Recycling water used in our manufacturing processes and returning it to the environment.
+- We’re recycling the water we use for manufacturing and returning it to the environment safely.
 Our bottling plant in Northern Ireland has an on-site wastewater treatment facility, so any water we release is suitable for farming and won’t harm plants and fish

 Improving our water efficiency

-Although we have significantly improved our efficiency, we cannot reduce the amount of water in our beverages.
-As we produce greater volume of beverages, we will use more water.
-It is therefore increasingly important to further improve water efficiency.
-We therefore invest in emerging technologies.
+Although we have significantly improved our efficiency, we cannot reduce the amount of water in the drinks themselves.
+As we produce greater volume of drinks, we will use more water, making it ever more important to improve our water efficiency and invest in the latest technology.